awestover/thoughts/content/0stack/some permutation avoidance notes.md

 I've been thinking about this permutation avoidance question a bit lately.
 I was pretty excited about it today, because a friend and I came up with a neat win-win analysis idea for a special case.
 The thing that made me excited was a feeling of getting a tiny bit of traction on the problem (maybe) and making a cool high-level plan for how to execute the plan.
-As discussed [[the objective|elsewhere]] "making cool plans" is one of my terminal values.
+As discussed [[goodness(universe)|elsewhere]] "making cool plans" is one of my terminal values.
 I guess I'm just writing this down as a reminder to myself as a reminder that there are lots of good and beautiful things in the world.
 And a reminder to strive to increase the number of good and beautiful things in the world.

 This reminds me of an interesting vein of ethical(?) questions:
 > "Suppose you had a friend that wanted to work somewhere evil (e.g., TikTok).
 Is it right to dissuade them?"\